Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Mr. Imagination: He credits being this as the key to his success in "It Must Be Believed to Be Seen".

-Not His Sled: At the end, he makes Charlie his successor but Charlie and his family become the new owners of the factory immediately.
+Not His Sled: At the end, he makes Charlie his successor but Charlie becomes the new owner of the factory immediately.
 Wonka disappears to continue his creative work incognito, knowing that his factory is in good hands.

 Advertised Extra: In the novel, once Charlie arrives at the factory, he does nothing and, therefore, wins the factory.
 Granted, he spends the first third of the book starving to death while being a really good kid.
 By the time he gets to the factory, he's got nothing to prove to the readers.
-Adaptations usually tweak the story to give him more to do.
+But with this trope in mind, adaptations usually tweak the story to give him more to do: He succumbs to a temptation and must make up for it in the 1971 film, reconciles Wonka with his father in the 2005 film, and is a budding inventor in the 2013 version.

 Hair of Gold, Heart of Gold: In the book and 1971 film, Charlie is blonde.
-He is the only kid who isn't spoiled, mean, greedy, stupid, or otherwise unworthy of Willy Wonka's favor (apart from succumbing to temptation once, and he acknowledges that what he did was wrong and apologises for it).
+He is the only kid who isn't spoiled, mean, greedy, stupid, or otherwise unworthy of Willy Wonka's favor, apart from succumbing to temptation once in the film, and he acknowledges that what he did was wrong and apologises for it.

 Mr. Vice Guy: The 1971 movie has him submit to the temptation to try the Fizzy Lifting Drinks.

 Arson, Murder, and Jaywalking: The kids' major character flaws: being greedy, being spoiled, being obsessed with TV and... chewing gum?
 What?
-She was also bad mannered, and, in the 2005 film, hyper-competitive, but the book really focuses on the gum chewing as her main flaw.
+Violet is also bad mannered, and in the 2005 film and 2013 musical hyper-competitive, but the book really focuses on the gum chewing as her main flaw.
+It's Values Dissonance: When the book was written, society was a lot stricter about a lot of things, chewing gum included (chewing gum is noisy and can be disruptive to other people, but it's usually classrooms that ban it, rather than factories); as the Oompa-Loompa song in the 1971 version puts it, "If you've good manners, you will go far".

 A cut chapter from the book involves another contestant named Miranda Piker, whose crime is being a teacher's pet and having a headmaster for a father.
 She is eliminated when she and her father decide they want to put a stop to the making of a candy that will allow students to fake being sick.
 Dahl cut this subplot after he realized that there were too many characters.

 Be Careful What You Wish For: Finding the Golden Ticket.
-Seemingly everybody in the world wanted to find one.
-Veruca and, in the 2005 film and 2013 musical, Mike even get theirs using underhanded methods (using laborers in her father's factory and "hacking" the ticket distribution to find the bar with it or just the ticket outright, respectively), and all five finders were considered "lucky winners".
-However, in reality 4 of those 5 kids are subjected to horrible Ironic Hell punishments, which was Wonka's plan all along.
+Seemingly everybody in the world wants to find one.
+Veruca and, in the 2005 film and 2013 musical, Mike even get theirs using underhanded methods (using laborers in her father's factory and "hacking" the ticket distribution to find the bar with it or just the ticket outright, respectively), and all five finders are considered "lucky winners".
+But four of them are subjected to horrible Ironic Hell punishments, which may or may not be Wonka's plan all along.

 Blessed with Suck: Winning the Golden Ticket.
 You get to be one of only five families that get: 1) to see and explore Wonka's chocolate factory, 2) a huge supply of chocolate and 3) a shot at a mysterious super-prize, but one small misstep and you are in for a very unpleasant experience, possibly with lasting damage.

-Dwindling Party: The kids ,although they all survive, but are eliminated from competition.
+Dwindling Party: The kids all survive, but are eliminated from competition.
 In the end it is revealed that the "winner" is defined as the child who stays last.

 Felony Misdemeanor: All the bratty kids actually (yes, even Veruca) but especially Violet whose "crime" in the book consists solely of chewing gum.
 In the book this is lampshaded when Veruca's father comments that yes, Veruca is bratty, but this doesn't justify her burning.

-Genre Blindness: All the kids, but especially Mike and (partially) Violet, who really should know better.
+Genre Blindness: All the kids, but especially Mike and Violet, who really should know better.

-Humiliation Conga: All of the bad kids go through this, particularly in the 2005 film, in which Augustus, Violet, and Mike have their personal songs sung in front of them (though they mostly don't seem to be paying attention).
+Humiliation Conga: All four kids go through this, particularly in the 2005 film and 2013 musical, in which Augustus, Violet, and Mike have their personal songs sung in front of them (though they mostly don't seem to be paying attention).
 One by one: Augustus falls into a chocolate river in front of everyone, gets sucked up a glass tube and sticks, goes through who-knows-what in the Fudge Room, then exits the factory covered in chocolate.
 Violet swells up and is rolled around, and ends up permanently blue.
 Veruca gets covered in trash.
 Mike is shrunk, then stretched to ridiculous proportions.
 All of them exit, in some demeaning fashion, filmed and being watched by presumably the whole world.

-Kids Are Cruel: In the book, the bad kids aren't really mean at all, but both films use this to some extent:
+Kids Are Cruel: In the book, the bad kids aren't really mean at all, but adaptations use this to varying extents:

 In the 1971 film, Veruca seems to hate Violet, shoving her around for no real reason.
-According to the DVD commentary in the 1971 version, Julie and Denise fought regularly for the attention of Peter, who they both had a crush on.
+According to the DVD commentary, Julie and Denise fought regularly for the attention of Peter, who they both had a crush on.
 Each would sneak jabs at each other while the camera was rolling as a result of the tension, which was kept in.

 Also in the 2005 film, Violet and Augustus pick on Charlie.
 Again, this is probably due to Violet's competitiveness, but Augustus just randomly mocks him.
 He said nothing to him in the book.